abdul-muyeez/abdul-muyeez/README.md

     alt="abdul-muyeez" />
   </p>

-A passionate self-taught SQA Engineer and a freelance QA engineer from Bangladesh. my passion for software develpoment lies with dreaming up error and BUG free and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+A passionate trained SQA Engineer and a freelance QA engineer from Bangladesh.
+My passion for software develpoment lies with dreaming up Solid and BUG free product and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

 - 🌱 I’m currently learning Software Quality Assurance (SQA) and other programming languages

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />